VODF/vodf-docs/source/specification/level-1/index.rst

    :caption: VODF **Level-1 IRF** Data Model

-The :term:`IRF` contains the information necessary to map instrumental :term:`reconstructed` parameters of the event to *physical* parameters, i.e. it allows one to transform from a physical *flux* in a given space-time-spectral interval into a predicted number of detected *counts* for a given instrument.
+The :term:`IRF` contains the information necessary to map instrumental :term:`reconstructed <reconstruction>` parameters of the event to *physical* parameters, i.e. it allows one to transform from a physical *flux* in a given space-time-spectral interval into a predicted number of detected *counts* for a given instrument.

 .. tip::